divyaudayanj/Flood-prediction-multimodal-dataset/README.md

-# Minimal Multimodal Flood Prediction Demo
+#  Multimodal Flood Prediction Demo

 This is a minimal demo implementation of a multimodal flood prediction pipeline.